Trim and terrific treats with Holly Clegg

 Makes about 6 (2/3-cup) servings

-1 onion, chopped 1 teaspoon minced garlic
+1 teaspoon minced garlic

 1/4 teaspoon red pepper flakes